 aimed at civil society organisations, business enterprises and

 government/military networks.
 Given their targeted, the distribution

 is low; however, the impact on compromised institutions remains high.

 As a result, targeted attacks have become a priority threat.

 This paper examines the stages of a targeted attack from the reconnaissance phase through to the data ex-filtration phase and explores trends in the tools, tactics and procedures used in such attacks.
-Mitigation strategies leverage threat intelligence and data security to provide organizations with the information they need to increase their ability to analyze and respond to threats and to customize technical solutions in ways that best fit their own defensive posture.
+Mitigation strategies leverage threat intelligence and data security to provide organisations with the information they need to increase their ability to analyse and respond to threats and to customise technical solutions in ways that best fit their own defensive posture.